flightjs/flight/README.md

 ## Why Flight?

 Flight is only ~5K minified and gzipped.
-It's build upon jQuery, and has first-class support for AMD and [Bower](http://bower.io/).
+It's built upon jQuery, and has first-class support for AMD and [Bower](http://bower.io/).

 Flight components are highly portable and easily testable.
-This is because a Flight component and its API is entirely decoupled from other components.
-They communicate only by triggering and subscribing to events.
+This is because a Flight component (and its API) is entirely decoupled from other components.
+Flight components communicate only by triggering and subscribing to events.

 Flight also includes a simple and safe [mixin](https://javascriptweblog.wordpress.com/2011/05/31/a-fresh-look-at-javascript-mixins/)